Nefise Hatun

 Nefise Melek Sultan Hatun (نفیسہ خاتون; c.
-1363 - post 1403) was an Ottoman princess, daughter of Sultan Murad I. She was the wife of Alaeddin Ali Bey of Karaman and mother of Mehmed II of Karaman and Alaeddin Ali II of Karaman.
+1363 – post 1403) was an Ottoman princess, and daughter of Sultan Murad I. She was the wife of Alaeddin Ali Bey of Karaman and mother of Mehmed II of Karaman and Alaeddin Ali II of Karaman.
 She is known as the first politically active Ottoman princess.

 Origin

 Nefise Melek Hatun was born in Bursa around 1363.
-Her father was the Ottoman sultan Murad I, while it is unknown who her mother was.
+Her father was the Ottoman Sultan Murad I, while the identity of her mother is not known.

 Marriage

 In 1378, Nefise's brother Bayezid married Devletşah Sultan Hatun, princess of Germiniyan.
 During the wedding reception, Nefise's father Murad I negotiated with the representatives of Karaman, Ali Bey and Davud Bey, to give her in marriage to Alaeddin Ali (ruler of Karaman, grandson of Ali and brother of Davud).
 Karaman was one of the most powerful beyliks and, at the time, the main opponent of the Ottomans.
 The marriage was supposed to be the basis of an alliance between the two states, that were at that time adversaries.

 Nefise's dowry included 100,000 gold coins, one hundred horses, ten herds of camels, nine carpets, nine chests of jewels, gold, and precious stones, and more than fifty rolls of silk, velvet, and gold fabrics from France, Syria, Egypt, and Turkey.
-Her dowry in case of divorce consisted of the territories of Aksehir and Aksaray, including the neighboring villages and all income.
+Her dowry in case of divorce consisted of the territories of Aksehir and Aksaray, including the neighboring villages and all income of these territories.
 At that point, the marriage was announced in both the states during Friday prayers.

 The wedding ceremony was held in Bursa, with Candarli Kara Halil as the bride's representative and Mevlana Muslihiddin as the groom's.
 Soon after, Nefise set out for Karaman.
 During the journey, the procession was attacked by Mongol raiders, who were, however, put to flight by the cavalry units escorting the princess.
 In Karaman, the wedding ceremony was repeated, this time in the presence of both bride and groom.
 Among the guests were the rulers of Saruhan, Aydin, Menteşe and Eshrefoglu.
 In Karaman, Nefise became known as Sultan Hatun (Lady Sultana) in reference to her birth status.
-By their marriage was birth at least three children, three sons.
+The couple had at least four children, four sons.